ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

       *modids*.
 Accordingly,
-      a qualified name represents the same strings (dot-separated capitalized identifiers, followed by final dot and an occurrence name) as it did previously, but with now more structure in the qualifier.
+      a qualified name represents the same strings (dot-separated capitalized identifiers, followed by final dot and an occurrence name) as it did previously, but with now more structure in the qualifier (previously, the qualification was a monolithic *modid*, which had lexical structure around capitalized words and dots, but was still considered one module name; now, we have a dot-separated list of *modid*\ s, which can be split apart by e.g.
+      ``strip``).

    #.
 An original name is now a pair of the name of the top-level-module-name that
       defines it and a qualified name.